connkat/coding-practice/course-notes/big-o.md

 # Big O notation

 ## Motivation
-There are tonnes of ways to solve issues, but how to determine the best solutions?
+There are tons of ways to solve issues, but how to determine the best solutions?
 Faster?
 Less memory?
 Readable?

 For now we are going to evaluate speed: